-- Intensify efforts to establish sound macroeconomic policies and regulatory frameworks that support the growth and sophistication of the domestic financial sector. - Implement country-sector platforms to strategically align financial sector development with climate goals and ensure coordinated progress across government and the private sector. - Prioritize regulatory reforms that enable blended finance structures and support the development of secondary markets for climate-related financial assets.
+- Intensify efforts to establish sound macroeconomic policies and regulatory frameworks that support the growth and sophistication of the domestic financial sector, and to improve public debt management capacity. - Implement country-sector platforms to strategically align financial sector development with climate goals and ensure coordinated progress across government and the private sector. - Prioritize regulatory reforms that enable blended finance structures and support the development of secondary markets for climate-related financial assets.